nil-andreu/dr-ecommerce/README.md

 - rest_framework
 - rest_framework.authtoken; used for custom signup to be created.

 As well as we have to put the REST_FRAMEWORK configuration.
 It will create a default permission class.
+For authentication we will configure:

+- Basic Auth
+- Session Auth
+- Token Auth: the token based authentification is needed for doing custom auth

+## 4. Define URLs

+We will define the following URL: path('api-auth', include('rest_framework.urls'))